-How well-equipped do you feel you are to carry out an IT development project?
+How well-equipped do you feel to carry out an IT development project?
 Do you always get the best from your team, engage your stakeholders and retain their interest to arrive at a satisfactory conclusion?
-Can you identify the behaviours you display that lead to success, and those that are holding you back?
+Can you identify the behaviours you display that lead to success and those holding you back?

 From experience, many project managers have difficulty controlling IT development projects.
 These projects need a high degree of planning, control and communication within the team and the wider project community.

-In this article, I look at some of the behaviours managers need to display to run successful IT development projects.
-There is nothing complicated here, but these tips go a long way in addressing some of the fundamental reasons IT development projects fail to deliver their full potential.
+This article looks at some of the behaviours managers need to display to run successful IT development projects.
+There is nothing complicated here, but these tips go a long way in addressing the fundamental reasons IT development projects fail to deliver their full potential.

-Develop solutions that meet the needs of the customer and provide a positive benefit for the organisation.
-Be goal oriented.
+Develop solutions that meet the customer's needs and provide a positive benefit for the organisation.
+Be goal-oriented.

 Ensure you remain focused on delivering the best possible solution for the customer.
 Do not get sidetracked by issues around the edge of your project.

-Remember you are delivering a solution, not technology.
-Do not be carried away with the technology and forget about the solution.
+Remember, you are delivering an IT solution, not technology.
+Do not be carried away with the technology and forget about the IT solution.

 Make sure that you hire the required skills and experience for your project.
 A few high-quality team members are better than many of lower quality.
 Do not hire bodies; hire brains!

 Always encourage your team to take a full part in each project.
-They should be invited to ask questions, challenge decisions, throw up new ideas and fully engage.
+Invite team members to ask questions, challenge decisions, throw up new ideas and fully engage.
 Manage the team as a team and not as individuals.

 Work together as a team to produce the best possible result.
 Regular brainstorming and progress meetings are essential.
 Encourage participation.

-Motivate your team by giving feedback in a fair and constructive way.
+Motivate your team by giving feedback fairly and constructively.
 Say thank you for a job well-done to encourage repeat behaviour.
 Assigning responsibility and remaining hands-off can also be motivational.

-Always use the right tools for the job, provide enough training and support where needed.
+Always use the right tools for the job, providing enough training and support where needed.
 Apply this equally to both the technical and managerial roles.

 Use a suitable methodology to drive through results.
-Be careful not to get too bogged down in a process.
-For each process step ask, "is it necessary; does it add value?"
-Remember process is not achievement.
+Be careful not to get too bogged down in the process.
+For each process step, ask, "is it necessary; does it add value?"
+Remember, the process is not an achievement.

 It is usually advisable to carry out the complex work first, giving you the best opportunity of identifying any problems and maximising time to resolve them.
 Look to reuse as much as you can from other projects or sources.

-The most important part of project control is feedback.
+The most crucial part of project control is feedback.
 Encourage and facilitate regular feedback from the customer, team and other stakeholders.

 Make sure that you resolve any issues as quickly as possible.
 Keep a log of issues and the actions taken.
-Never leave issues unresolved, they usually get worse with time.
+Never leave unresolved issues.
+They usually get worse with time.

-Try to avoid mistakes, but accept they will happen.
-When mistakes are made correct them as quickly as possible.
+Try to avoid mistakes, but accept mistakes will happen and always correct them as quickly as possible.

 Demand the same quality from your suppliers as you do your team.
-They should show the same commitment as you and your team to getting a good result.
+They should show the same commitment you get from your in-house team.
 If they are not as committed, you have the wrong supplier.
 Be demanding but fair.

-Keep meetings to a maximum of one hour, and ensure you know what outcome you would like to achieve.
-Focus on that outcome and getting it, not allowing the meeting to turn into a talking shop with nothing useful as a result.
+Keep meetings to a maximum of forty-five minutes, and ensure you know what outcome you would like to achieve.
+Focus on that outcome and achieving it, not allowing the meeting to turn into a talking shop with nothing valuable as a result.
 Be decisive and do not procrastinate.

 Test early on and continue to test regularly throughout the project.
-There is no such thing as too much testing when it comes to IT development projects.
+There is no such thing as too much testing for an IT development project.
 Test, test and retest.

-By adopting these behaviours, you will help ensure your success and guide your team to an ultimately satisfying project for you and your customer.
+Adopting these behaviours will help ensure your success and guide your team to an ultimately satisfying project for you and your customer.

-In his book The Seven Habits of Highly Effective People, Stephen Covey identifies seven key principles that will lead to effective behaviour, whether at work or home.
-These habits will help a person be more successful in his or her personal and professional relationships.
-In the context of IT development projects these habits mean:
+In his book The 7 Habits Of Highly Effective People, Stephen Covey identifies seven key principles that will lead to effective behaviour, whether at work or home.
+These habits will help a person be more successful in personal and professional relationships.
+In the context of IT development projects, these habits mean:

-- Think Win/Win: Solve the greatest number of requirements with the least amount of effort possible.
+- Think Win/Win: Solve the greatest number of requirements with the least effort possible.
 Be creative.

-- Synergize: Work as an effective team to achieve the maximum possible.
+- Synergise: Work as an effective team to achieve the maximum possible.
 The team as a whole is greater than the sum of its parts.